Hanohano Hale

 No analysis available

-I searched for key card, fob, card reader, and electronic access terms.
-The remarks repeatedly reference FOB-secured entry/building access, which is strong evidence of a card/fob security system.
+I searched for key card, fob access, card reader, and electronic access terms.
+The listings repeatedly confirm FOB-secured entry, so card/fob access security is present.

 Across the provided listings, 0 listings explicitly mention a security guard, 24-hour security, or on-site security personnel in guard form.
 Multiple remarks instead describe secured building access, FOB entry, security cameras, resident manager, site manager, and maintenance staff, which supports general security but not guard service.
 The MLS checkbox seems inconsistently applied and is not backed by explicit remark evidence.

-I looked for terms such as security patrol, roving security, and patrolled building.
-The remarks mention security cameras, secured entry, and an on-site manager, but nothing indicating an actual patrol service.
+I looked for references to patrol service, roving security, or a patrolled building.
+The remarks mention secured entry, cameras, and on-site management, but not patrol service.

 No analysis available